 - 1st site where you could upload your photo

-There are over 200 sites, all with comments and curiosities from the site creators, including Jonathan Gay (Flash), Joshua Davis (Praystation) and many other creative minds that have helped shape the web as we see it today.
-There are 21 chapters, one for each year, detailing the user experience, usability and milestones that have influenced web development to the level we have reached today.
+There are over 200 sites, all with commentary and trivia from the creators of the sites, including Jonathan Gay (Flash), Joshua Davis (Praystation), and many other creative minds that helped shape the web as we see it today.
+There are 21 chapters, one for each year, detailing the user experience, usability, and milestones that influenced the development of the web to the level we have reached today.

 It is worth visiting the site "The History of Web Design"to see more details.